gaps-closure/gaps-closure.github.io/docs/C/05-12-emuconfig.md

 ## EMU configuration {#emu-config}

 ### `enclaves.json`
-`enclaves.json` is a configuration file that specifies the cross-domain elments of the scenario nodes and associated topology.
+`enclaves.json` is a *HAL-Daemon* configuration file that specifies the cross-domain elments of the scenario nodes and associated topology.
 Example1 enclaves.json shown below.
 Key elements include:

 - qname: scenario name
 - enclave: the enclave, set of nodes running at the same level